Cinnamaldehyde: Preparation

 Several methods of laboratory synthesis exist.
 The compound can be prepared from related compounds such as cinnamyl alcohol.
 An early synthesis involved the aldol condensation of benzaldehyde and acetaldehyde.
 Cinnamaldehyde can also be obtained from the steam distillation of the oil of cinnamon bark.

 Cinnamaldehyde is stable under dry, cool, and dark storage conditions but slowly oxidizes in air and light to form cinnamic acid and related degradation products.
 It is slightly soluble in water but miscible with organic solvents such as ethanol, ether, and chloroform.

 Applications

 As a flavorant

-The most obvious application for cinnamaldehyde is as flavoring in chewing gum, ice cream, candy, e-liquid and beverages; use levels range from 9 to 4,900 parts per million (ppm) (that is, less than 0.5%).
+The aroma of cinnamaldehyde is described as "sweet, spicy, aldehydic, aromatic, balsamic, cinnamyl, resinous, honey, powdery, cassia, and cinnamon".
+Thus the most obvious application for cinnamaldehyde is as flavoring in chewing gum, ice cream, candy, e-liquid and beverages; use levels range from 9 to 4,900 parts per million (ppm) (that is, less than 0.5%).
 It is also used in some perfumes of natural, sweet, or fruity scents.
 Almond, apricot, butterscotch, and other aromas may partially employ the compound for their pleasant smells.
 Cinnamaldehyde can be used as a food adulterant; powdered beechnut husk aromatized with cinnamaldehyde can be marketed as powdered cinnamon.
 Some breakfast cereals contain as much as 187 ppm cinnamaldehyde.